mmbman/Katagiri/1980-05-18-Blue-Cliff-Record-Case-4-Talk-2.md

 >> At first too high, in the end too low.

 The first time, he was really high.
-[He said,] “Nothing,” so he left immediately, without seeing Kuei Shan.
-And the second time, he reached the gate and reflected on himself, “that is really pride,” and went back.
-That is “too low”.
+[He said,] “Nothing,” and he left immediately, without seeing Kuei Shan.
+And the second time, he reached the gate and reflected on himself, “that is really pride, and that is low,” and went back.
 So in the beginning he really boasted of himself, and secondly he reflected upon himself and was a little bit disappointed, so he went back.

 >> When one realizes one’s fault one should reform...